 2 EXTERIOR GFI

-BONE OR WHITE COLOR SWITCHES AND OUTLET COVERS
+WHITE COLOR SWITCHES AND OUTLET COVERS

 PLUMBING ROUGH PLUMBING WASTE WATER ABS STUBBED OUT 6' FROM HOME UP TO, 2 BATHROOMS STANDARD PER PLAN PLUMBING ROUGH-IN AND FINISHED PER PLAN.
 KITCHEN, BATHROOM AND SHOWER FAUCETS AND FINISHES ARE AVAILABLE IN CHROME OR BRUSHED NICKEL STANDARD WITH OPTIONAL OIL RUBBED BRONZE PACKAGE SYNTHETIC TUB AND SHOWER SURROUND STANDARD WITH OPTIONAL TILE SHOWER FINISHES ELONGATED TOILETS PER BATHROOM